Simplicial homology: Homology groups of higher-dimensional simplices

 Let S be a tetrahedron (without its interior), viewed as a simplicial complex.
 Thus S has four 0-dimensional vertices, six 1-dimensional edges, and four 2-dimensional faces.
-The construction of the homology groups of a tetrahedron is described in detail here.
-It turns out that H_{0}(S) is isomorphic to Z, H_{2}(S) is isomorphic to Z too, and all other groups are trivial.Therefore, the homological connectivity of the tetrahedron is 0.
+It turns out that H_{0}(S) is isomorphic to Z, H_{2}(S) is isomorphic to Z too, and all other groups are trivial.
+Therefore, the homological connectivity of the tetrahedron is 0.

 If the tetrahedron contains its interior, then H_{2}(S) is trivial too.

 In general, if S is a d-dimensional simplex, the following holds: